-Describe the general environmental conditions of the site, including the geological and oceanographic setting within a broader regional context.
+Describe the general environmental conditions of the site, including the geological and oceanographic setting within a broader regional context and refer to the applicable Regional Environmental Management Plan.
 This should be brief section that includes a map.
 A more detailed site-specific description will be provided in accordance with the sections below.

-4.3 Studies completed
+[4.3 Studies completed

-Describe any prior research/Exploration that could provide relevant information for this Environmental Impact Statement and future activities.
-These should be detailed in the appendices, and the environmental reference baseline data collected for the Authority, as outlined in the exploration contract conditions, should accompany the Environmental Impact Statement.
+Describe any prior research/Exploration (including methods used for completing the studies based on Best Available Techniques) that could provide relevant information for this Environmental Impact Statement and future activities.
+These should be detailed in the appendices, and the environmental reference baseline data collected for the Authority, as outlined in the exploration contract conditions, should accompany the Environmental Impact Statement.]